-Whether you want to relax on a leisurely getaway, or you prefer to follow the trail to adventure, you will find something to love in Río Grande.
-The town, known as the home of the famous El Yunque rainforest, is an enchanting palette of greens and blues with panoramic views of Puerto Rico’s best attributes.
+Whether you want to relax on a leisurely getaway or prefer to follow the trail to adventure, you'll find something to love in Río Grande.
+Known as the home of the famous El Yunque rainforest, the town is an enchanting palette of greens and blues with panoramic views of Puerto Rico’s best attributes.

-Take a solo trip or book an excursion to find the many things you can do.
-From hiking, canyoneering, rappelling, waterfall chasing, river dipping, and much more, fill your agenda with adrenaline-rushed activities to make the most out of your time in this beautiful municipality.
+From hiking, canyoneering, and rappelling to waterfall-chasing and river-dipping, fill your agenda with adrenaline-fueled activities to make the most out of your time in this beautiful municipality.

-One popular stop is La Coca Waterfall.
-It may not be the biggest in El Yunque, but it is one of the first ones you will encounter as you set out.
+One popular rainforest stop is La Coca Waterfall.
+It may not be the biggest in El Yunque, but it's one of the first falls you'll encounter as you set out.
 The towering rock from which the water spills makes a stunning backdrop for a vacation photo.

-Be aware that the forest receives rainfall at least three times a day (it’s a rainforest for a reason), so you’ll want to bring waterproof gear and a change of clothes.
-It’s a good idea to bring water and snack, too, depending on how long you’ll be staying.
+Be aware that the forest receives rainfall at least four times a day (it’s a rainforest for a reason), so you’ll want to bring waterproof gear and a change of clothes.
+It’s a good idea to bring water and snacks, too, depending on how long you’ll be visiting.

 Enjoy sweeping vistas of El Yunque when you climb up the 98-step spiral staircase that leads to the top of the imposing Yokahú Observation Tower.
-This landmark’s name is rooted in Puerto Rican mythology and it refers to the deity that watched over nature, according to the Taíno.
-From it, you can see Yokahú’s battle scars, two major landslides that represent the protection of this god over the forest.
+This landmark’s name is rooted in Puerto Rican mythology, referring to the Taíno deity who watched over nature.
+From it, you can see Yokahú’s battle prowess: two major landslides that represent the protection of this god over the forest.
 On a clear day, you can a enjoy a view of Puerto Rico’s entire eastern coast, stretching from the rainforest down to its beautiful beaches.

-There are a variety of trails and paths for hikers of all skill levels.
+There are a variety of trails in El Yunque for hikers of all skill levels.
 One of the most famous trails leads to Mt.
 Britton.
-Along the way you’ll pass a stone tower built in the 1930s by the Civillian Conservation Corps located at one of the highest elevations in El Yunque.
-On clear days, hikers can view the surrounding forest, Atlantic Ocean, and the southeastern and northeastern coastal plain.
-This hike is approximately 1.3 km and takes 20 to 40 minutes to complete.
+Along the way you’ll pass the Mt.
+Britton stone tower, built in the 1930s by the Civilian Conservation Corps and located at one of the highest elevations in El Yunque.
+On clear days, hikers can view the surrounding forest, the Atlantic Ocean, and the southeastern and northeastern coastal plain.
+This hike is approximately 1.3 km (.8 miles) and takes 20–40 minutes to complete.

-Between Río Grande and Luquillo is the Espíritu Santo river, the only navigable river in Puerto Rico.
-Enjoy a small ferry ride that takes you boating through the five-mile natural reserve.
-Learn about diverse ecosystems and the variety of flora and fauna, as well as the myths and legends that woven into the fabric of the region.
+Between Río Grande and Luquillo is the Río Espíritu Santo, the only navigable river in Puerto Rico.
+Enjoy La Paseadora del Río Espíritu Santo, a small ferry ride that takes you boating through the five-mile natural reserve.
+Learn about diverse ecosystems and the variety of flora and fauna, as well as the myths and legends that are woven into the fabric of the region.

-Nested in the foothills of El Yunque is the Carabalí Rainforest Adventure Park, a place where the whole family can enjoy different activities throughout the day.
-At this action-packed ranch you can choose to a peaceful horseback ride, race along trails on an ATV, follow winding mountain bike trails, compete in a crazy go-kart race, enjoy a side by side UTV adventure, and take smaller children on a hayride.
+Nested in the foothills of El Yunque is the Carabalí Rainforest Adventure Park, an action-packed ranch where the whole family is invited to join the fun.
+Choose from riding horses along a peaceful Puerto Rican beach, racing along ATV trails, competing in crazy go-kart races, enjoying a side-by-side UTV adventure, and taking smaller children on a fun hayride.